appfactorysrl/jelly-2vm/README.md

 }
 ```

-For more examples, see the [docs](https://github.com/jelly-dart/jelly_2vm/blob/main/docs/en/quantums.md).
+For more examples, see the [docs](https://github.com/appfactorysrl/jelly-2vm/blob/main/docs/quantums.md).

+## Contributing
+jelly-2vm is open-source!
+Feel free to contribute with pull requests, report bugs, or suggest new features.

+## License
+jelly-2vm is released under the MIT License.
+See the [LICENSE](https://github.com/appfactorysrl/jelly-2vm/blob/main/LICENSE) file for details.

+## Contact
+For questions or support, please open an issue on GitHub.